 In order to be eligible to graduate, a student must complete requirements defined in a specific Catalog.
 In general, students follow the requirements for graduation listed in the Catalog current at the time they matriculate, that is, at the time they first enroll as a degree-seeking student at Central Penn.
-Previously non-matriculated students who then matriculate at Central Penn College will be governed by the graduation requirements for each program are listed in the individual sections of the Catalog.
+Previously non-matriculated students who then matriculate at Central Penn College will be governed by the graduation requirements of the Catalog in effect at the time of their matriculation.
+Graduation requirements for each program are listed in the individual sections of the Catalog.